ocavue/rino/.changeset/four-months-unite.md

 "@rino.app/home": minor
 ---

-Speed up the website by using explicit image size
+Speed up the website by removing the inline base64 image.